-At the end of each reporting period, the Company reviews the carrying amounts of its tangible and intangible assets for any indication of impairment loss.
+At the end of each reporting period, the Group reviews the carrying amounts of its tangible and intangible assets for any indication of impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss.
 When it is not possible to estimate the recoverable amount of a corporate asset, the asset is tested for impairment in the context of the cash-generating unit (CGU) to which the asset belongs.
-If a portion of the carrying amount of the asset can be allocated on a reasonable and consistent basis to the CGU, the Company compares the carrying amount of the CGU, including the portion of the asset's carrying amount allocated to the CGU, with the recoverable amount of the CGU to which the asset belongs.
-If this reasonable and consistent basis of allocation cannot be applied to the CGU to which the asset belongs and can be applied instead to the smallest Company of CGUs to which the CGU belongs, this smallest Company is used for impairment testing.
+If a portion of the carrying amount of the asset can be allocated on a reasonable and consistent basis to the CGU, the Group compares the carrying amount of the CGU, including the portion of the asset's carrying amount allocated to the CGU, with the recoverable amount of the CGU to which the asset belongs.
+If this reasonable and consistent basis of allocation cannot be applied to the CGU belongs, this smallest Group is used for impairment testing.